JGoodwillieV/GoodSwim/database/VERCEL_DEPLOYMENT_GUIDE.md

 After loading data and deploying to Vercel:

-1. Open your deployed StormTracker URL
+1. Open your deployed GoodSwim URL
 2. Navigate to any swimmer's profile
 3. Find an event with a time
 4. Click "View Ladder"